Battalion Washington Artillery

 at Golgotha Church, June 15, 1864; present at surrender

-Unidentified Washington Artillerists
+Possible Unidentified Washington Artillerists

 If anyone can identify these images. please contact me.